Sterlingjdub/100-days-of-code/r1-log.md

 ### R1D13 (4/11/25)

 I participated in the huddle for 100Devs.
 I also completed the first page for the homework that was assigned for class 08.
 It is the Level Ground page.
 I also spent time making it responsive across different size devices.
 This was harder than I thought, not to mention I'm not the biggest fan of floats, so I will need to work more on that.

+### R1D14 (4/20/25

+I completed the Source page layout for 100Devs.
+I started my creating the layout mobile first, and then adjusting it for tablets and PCs.
+It was a lot easier creating the layout this way and getting the page to be responsive.